Medical Management for Heart Failure

 Some underlying causes of heart failure can be treated surgically.
 The following procedures may be used to correct specific problems, stop further damage to the heart and improve the heart’s function.

 - CardioMEMS™ Heart Failure System — CardioMEMS™ allows patients to measure pulmonary artery pressure (an early indication of worsening heart failure) at home via a small implanted device in the patient’s pulmonary artery.
 These results can then be sent securely to the patient’s provider.
 By monitoring these vital signs, physicians can more effectively manage patients with heart failure and reduce hospital readmissions.
+Our heart failure team is a leader in the use of CardioMEMS devices for heart failure patients, having implanted more than 100 devices.

 - Coronary bypass surgery